Table of contents for M is for Marshmallow

 So I asked, “What do you think will happen if we do?”
-And so began this little science experiment…
+And so began this simple marshmallow science experiment…

-Then we got some cups, marshmallows, and stirrers.
+Then we got some cups, rainbow mini marshmallows, and stirrers.

 The kids counted out six marshmallows for each cup.
 I loved to see them do this part.
 They were both using a different strategy to keep track of how many they counted, and when one of them lost track they stopped to describe how they were keeping track.
 It was great to hear them explain their math thinking.